 Quickstart: Using Power Query in Power BI Desktop

-With Power Query in Power BI you can connect to many different data sources, transform the data into the shape you want, and quickly be ready to create reports and insights.
-When using Power BI Desktop, Power Query functionality is provided in the Power Query Editor.
+With Power Query in Power BI, you can connect to many different data sources, transform the data into the shape you want, and quickly be ready to create reports and insights.
+When using Power BI Desktop, Power Query functionality is provided in Power Query Editor.

 Let's get acquainted with Power Query Editor.